Jully-xiaoman/FAMED/README.md

 This repository contains code necessary to run the **FAMED** model.

 FAMED is an end-to-end medication recommendation framework that explicitly models patient temporal health states at multiple time scales.
-It integrates long-term stable health conditions and short-term transient clinical changes through a time–frequency decomposition and adaptive fusion mechanism.
+It integrates stable health conditions and transient clinical changes through a time–frequency decomposition and adaptive fusion mechanism.

 Longitudinal patient history information and drug–drug interaction (DDI) knowledge are jointly leveraged to provide accurate, safe, and personalized medication combination recommendations.